Earlier this Summer, Alex & I returned from a blissfully beautiful week in Kefalonia, a stunning Ionian island in Greece…

 Apparently it was discovered around 300 years ago when a big earthquake caused the cave to collapse which revealed its entrance (we actually had a little earthquake whilst being there!).
 It’s a pretty cool cave that’s about 150 million years old and deffo worth a visit.

-Next we headed to the Melissani Lake and Cave.
+Melissani Lake and Cave.

 Oh my Athena, this was one of the most beautiful things I have ever seen in my wee life!!!
 In Greek Mythology, it is the Cave of the Nymphs.
 It’s part salt water and part natural water and if you get there at the right time as the sun hits the top of the cave, you’re in for a treat.
-I’ll link my vlog at the bottom of the post in case you haven’t seen it!

-On our way back we had a pit stop at the most famous beach of the island, Myrtos Beach.
+The most famous beach of the island, Myrtos Beach.

 Myrtos Beach is a stereotypical “postcard beach” as it’s apparently the most picturesque of the island.
 It’s over a mile long, filled with gorgeous white sand and is featured in the film ‘Captain Corelli’s Mandolin’.